The Makita XLC02R1B addresses one of the most significant issues that cordless vacuums have – charging time.

 Even though this is a relatively new product, all of the consumers who’ve used it loved how it performed on bare floor surfaces.

 Strong points were its being lightweight and the strong suction.
-The best part is they didn’t have to wait for hours to fully charge.
+The best part is they didn’t have to wait for hours to charge fully.

-While Makita said it will take up to 25 minutes to fully charge.
+While Makita said, it would take up to 25 minutes to charge fully.
 Some consumers reported that it only took them as little as 15 minutes.

-One consumer mentioned about removing the rubble squeegee underneath the floor tool which made it easier for him to use it on carpet.
+One consumer mentioned removing the rubble squeegee underneath the floor tool, which made it easier for him to use it on the carpet.

 He said that cleaning performance didn’t suffer even if he removed it and that it is possible to install it again because it has a recessed grove.

 Other consumers purchased this because they owned other Makita products that used similar batteries.

 Some said that it did not work well on carpets because it did not have any motorized brush.

 You can buy this cordless shop vac on Amazon, and it’ll come with their free 2-day shipping if you join Prime.

 Please note that if you purchase through the link above, I will earn a commission, but at no additional cost to you, so it’s a win-win for both of us.